-For the purpose of calculation of own-funds requirements, and in the matter of hedging operational risk, the Group decided to choose the Standard Method laid down in the BIS II rules.
+For the purpose of calculation of own-funds requirements, and in the matter of hedging operational risk, the Group opted for the Standard Method laid down in the BIS II rules.

 Management Model

 Santander's organisational model, in terms of management and control of Operational Risk is the result of the Group's adaptation to the Basel II approach.